 This is the website of British independent author, Tim Walker.
-He currently has five titles available as e-books and print-on-demand paperbacks from Amazon Kindle.
+He currently has six titles available as e-books and print-on-demand paperbacks from Amazon Kindle.
 Genres covered are:-

 - Short Stories